php-fig/fig-standards/proposed/package-oriented-autoloader.md

      */
     public function load($absolute)
     {
-        // the relative class name
+        // a partial relative file name
         $relative = '';

         // go through the individual names in the absolute class name